-If you are traveling and use public WiFi or hotspots to connect to the internet, you have to use a VPN for all your connected devices.
-If you don’t, you might end up being hacked or spied on by opportunistic or targeted cybercriminals might hack or spy on you.
-We recommend purchasing a VPN from NordVPN, ExpressVPN, or PureVPN to use for public networks.
+If you are traveling and use public WiFi or hotspots to connect to the internet, you must use a VPN for all your connected devices.
+If you don’t, opportunistic or targeted cybercriminals might hack or spy on you.
+We recommend purchasing a VPN from NordVPN, ExpressVPN, or PureVPN for public networks.

 Disclosure: We have partnered with NordVPN to provide premium VPN for our clients.

-If you only use your phone or computer from well-known WiFis with strong password protection, you don’t need a VPN.
+You don’t need a VPN if you only use your phone or computer from well-known WiFis with strong password protection.
 Unless you want to be completely anonymous when browsing or using different applications.

 How to protect yourself when browsing websites

-If you want to protect your devices and yourself from being tracked, you should consider using the browser Brave or Tor.
-Brave is a faster browser than Tor with some built-in functions from Tor when in incognito mode, but Tor is a much safer browser that routes your traffic through two additional devices and encrypts your information.
+Consider using the Brave or Tor browser to protect your devices and yourself from being tracked.
+Brave is a faster browser than Tor, with some built-in functions from Tor when in incognito mode, but Tor is a much safer browser that routes your traffic through two additional devices and encrypts your information.
 Both browsers can block scripts, cookie tracking, and ads.

-For maximum protection when browsing, use Tor or the Onion browser on an iPhone, and ensure you have a VPN enabled as well.
+Use Tor or the Onion browser on an iPhone for maximum protection when browsing, and ensure you have a VPN enabled.
 That gives you complete control and privacy when browsing; however, it will decrease your browsing speed.